The de Hercé family & L'Hotel de Hercé

 leave their homes.
 They only went to bed with the fear of being abducted during the night."

 March 1794 The new government establish guillotines in large towns across the region.
 In ville Mayenne it was located directly outside L'Hotel de Hercé.
 The spot marked today by the stature of Cardinal de Cheverus located now in green gardens, the Square was renamed in the 19thc to his memory.
 The nuns from their Hercé prison, could attend all the executions, knowing that their turn would come.
-They ended up being pardoned, following the intervention of people of Mayenne.
+Four were executed the remainder were pardoned, following the intervention of people of Mayenne.
 The back garden of L'Hotel de Hercé was once part of the convent land.
 We enjoy the view of the restored convent chapel from the garden of l'Hotel de Hercé.
 The convents history is forever tied to L'Hotel de Herce.

 In late 1794 the Madams de Hercé were released after many pleas for clemency from friends & supporters.
 Another of the Barons Aunts a nun nursing the Vendée rebellion wounded died after contracting an infection.